OVERVIEW - PRACTICE & PROCEDURE LEGAL CPD

-- New 2021 course descriptors and updates are being uploaded incrementally throughout the year.
+- Additional 2022 - 2023 course descriptors and 2023 updates are being uploaded on an ongoing basis.

-- Legal course modules are designed to comply with annual CPD requirements for Solicitors (20 hours legal CPD).
+- Legal course modules are designed to comply with the annual CPD requirement for Solicitors (25 hours Legal CPD).

 PRACTICE & PROCEDURE